Accessibility, planar graphs, and quasi-isometries: Friendly-faced subgraphs of planar graphs

 \begin{proposition} Let $\Gamma$ be a connected, locally finite, quasi-transitive, planar graph.
 Let $\Lambda \subset \Gamma$ be a 2-connected, quasi-transitively stabilised subgraph with uniform coboundary.
 Then there exists some $\delta > 0$ such that $B_\Gamma(\Lambda;\delta)$ is a friendly-faced subgraph of $\Gamma$. \end{proposition}

 We will need to prove a stronger, more coarse version of this.
 To this end, the rest of this section is devoted to proving the following.

 \begin{restatable}[Neighbourhoods with friendly faces]{theorem}{friendlyfaces} Let $X$ be a connected, locally finite, quasi-transitive graph and $Y \subset X$ a connected, quasi-transitively stabilised subgraph with uniform coboundary.
-Let $\Gamma$ be a connected, bounded valence, planar graph, and $\varphi : X \onto \Gamma$ a continuous, surjective quasi-isometry.
+Let $\Gamma$ be a connected, bounded-degree, planar graph, and $\varphi : X \onto \Gamma$ a continuous, surjective quasi-isometry.
 Suppose further that $\varphi(Y)$ is almost 2-connected.
 Then there exists $\delta > 0$ such that

 is a friendly-faced subgraph of $\Gamma$. \end{restatable}